 Your meeting room resource calendars will act as the "primary" schedulers.
 The easiest way to think about this with multiple companies is that the room is inviting you to the meeting.
 If the room is free, it will create the event and send the invite.
 Meeting organizers and attendees will receive a confirmation email with meeting details.

 From Robin's web and mobile dashboards tenants can book time in each room’s calendar directly.
 This way tenant users can book rooms via Robin but don’t need to be given special access to your domain’s calendars.
 Best practices will also be to have users edit/manage their events in the same place that they booked them, and so for consistency's sake, we recommend Users in multi-tenant offices book all their events through Robin.

 Follow these steps to invite your tenants to Robin.
 Tenants should bookmark the Robin web dashboard https://dashboard.robinpowered.com/login and download the mobile app for easy access to book through Robin.

 Booking a room through Robin

-Once in the dashboard, your tenants can schedule rooms using the event composer or update meetings they've already planned using Robin.
-Depending on the permissions you've given them, they may need to contact an office administrator for help deleting a meeting or making substantial changes.
+Once logged in to the Robin web dashboard or mobile app, your tenants can schedule rooms using the event composer or update meetings they've already planned using Robin.

 Best practice for tenants